jetthoughts/jetthoughts.github.io/content/clients/agent-inbox/index.md

 title: 'See How JetThoughts Helped Agent Inbox Go From Idea to Software in 60 Days'
 excerpt: To take real estate communication to the next level, Agent Inbox hired us to build the right platform, deliver a market-ready solution, and help the team grow.
 slug: agent-inbox
+description: Discover how Agent Inbox transforms communication to streamline client interactions and improve service delivery.
 author: Paul Keen
 categories: ["Node.js", "Python", "React.js", "Ruby on Rails", "Vue.js"]